wix/greyhound/README.md

 ### Java API

-Greyhound also offers a Java API - a docker based [quick-start Java App](getting-started/README.md) that demonstrates using Greyhound is available.
+Greyhound also offers a Java API - a docker based [quick-start Java App](getting-started/README.md) that demonstrates using Greyhound is available to play with.

 ### ZIO API